Written by Sonia Su

 How to Clean White Shoes

-1. Remove Laces and Insoles: Take out the laces and insoles from the shoes.
+1. Remove Laces and Insoles: Take out the laces and insoles from your white sneakers.
 You can wash the laces separately and clean the insoles by hand.

 2. Pre-Treat Stains: Use a soft brush or soft cloth to gently scrub away loose dirt.
 Apply a mixture of baking soda and water or a mild detergent to any stains, letting it sit for a few minutes.